Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 2/Semester 2/I2207 - Computer Architecture/10 # Cache Memory/2 @ Direct Mapping.md

 	![[Pasted image 20220714171229.png]]
 	Otherwise simply move $RL_i$ to $CL_j$
 	- $v_j = 1$  |  $d_j = 0$ | $t_j = tag$

+---

+The disadvantage of `direct mapping` that some cache lines may not be used